wilke-lab/cell_types_workflow/README.md

 ## Notes
+You need sort_max_time_fxn.m open and running in order for the code to work.

 The code currently outputs 2 figures.
 1. The first figure contains displays the results of 1 frame per bin
 2. The second figure displays the results of the specified number of frames per bin.